unzagi/unzagi.github.io/_posts/2025-06-10-home-pbx-ai-assistant.md

 ## Why This Project?

-This is more than just a "phone system."
+Back in the Uni days, we setup PBXs for home extension calling.
+This is now more than just a "phone system."
 It’s part of my vision for a **fully integrated smart home**, where even classic devices (like an old red telephone) can interact with the latest AI technologies.

 It blends the charm of vintage hardware with modern voice control and automation.